-We are dependent upon the continued support of Treasury to eliminate our net worth deficit, which avoids our being placed into receivership.
-Based on consideration of all of the relevant conditions and events affecting our operations, including our dependence on the U.S. Government, we continue to operate as a going concern and in accordance with our delegation of authority from FHFA.
-We remain liable for all of our obligations, including our guaranty obligations, associated with the certificates and other mortgage-backed securities issued by us.
+We continue to rely on support from Treasury to eliminate any net worth deficits that we may experience in the future, which would otherwise trigger our being placed into receivership.
+Based on consideration of all the relevant conditions and events affecting our operations, including our reliance on the U.S. government, we continue to operate as a going concern and in accordance with our delegation of authority from FHFA.
+We remain liable for all of our obligations, including our guaranty obligations, associated with the Mega certificates and other mortgage-backed securities issued by us.
 The senior preferred stock purchase agreement is intended to enhance our ability to meet our obligations.
-Mega certificateholders have certain limited rights to bring proceedings against Treasury if we fail to pay under our guaranty.
-See "-Mega Certificateholders' Rights Under the Senior Preferred Stock Purchase Agreement."
+Certificateholders have certain limited rights to bring proceedings against Treasury if we fail to pay under our guaranty.
+See "-Certificateholders' Rights under the Senior Preferred Stock Purchase Agreement."